-Net cash flow generated from operating activities amounted to a negative US\$0.9 million, compared to a cash positive position of US\$2.4 million for the same period last year.
+Net cash flow utilised in operating activities amounted to US\$0.9 million, compared to cash flow generated from operating activites which amounted to US\$2.4 million for the same period last year.
 However, capital expenditure of US\$3.5 million and net cash inflows from financing activities of US\$6.9 million contributed to a net increase in cash and cash equivalents.
-Thus, the cash and cash equivalents balance at 30 September 2022, was a positive of US\$0.8 million
+Thus, the cash and cash equivalents balance at 30 September 2022, was a positive of US\$0.8 million.